 - Sony FE 35mm f2.8 – Most full frame lenses are big and bulky, even with mirrorless cameras.
 This is one of the smallest ones you can get that’s easy to pack.

-- Canon EOS RP – 26.2MP – This is a smaller and lighter version of the EOS R. It doesn’t have as many features, but the smaller size and price might make up for it!
+- Canon EOS RP – 26.2MP – This is Canon’s small and light mirrorless full frame camera.
+It doesn’t have as many features as the larger models, but the size and price might make up for it!
 Weather resistant.

 I hope this article has helped you out with choosing a new camera!
 If you have any questions at all, feel free to leave a comment and ask.
 Also if you yourself have a favorite travel camera, let us know why and what you love about it 🙂